Richard Joseph Neutra (1892-1970)

 The realities of politics and economics in the United States meant that large and small single-family houses were the core of his practice the most famous large commissions being the 1935 von Sternberg, the 1938 John Nicholas Brown, the 1946 Edgar Kaufmann, 1948 Tremaine and 1953 Moore, 1968 Brown Houses.
 Smaller houses like the 1937 Grace Miller House, the 1942 Nesbitt House, the 1946 Case Study House, and the 1955 Perkins House won awards.
 There were more than 200 individual residences in all.

-Starting in 1950 with partner Robert Alexander, they did city plans, military housing, churches, medical facilities, an Embassy in Karachi, a number of college campuses, and visitor centers at Gettysburg and the Painted Desert (the latter became a National Historic Monument in 2017).
+Starting in 1950 with partner Robert Alexander, they did city plans, military housing, churches, medical facilities, an Embassy in Karachi, a number of college campuses, and visitor centers at Gettysburg and the Petrified Forest (the latter became a National Historic Landmark in 2016).
 In 1965 his son Dion Neutra became a partner in Richard and Dion Neutra Architects completing a number of residential designs in Europe and a large dormitory at the University of Pennsylvania.

 Neutra was convinced that evidence about how the nervous system responded to the designed natural and built environment could lead to designs that enhanced wellbeing and health.
 His 1953 book Survival Through Design addressed these issues and was featured on the cover of the Saturday Review of Literature.
 Neutra, through a number of other books and numerous articles, promoted the cause of well-researched designs that served humanity and the planet.
 Neutra received a posthumous gold medal from the American Institute of Architects as well as a number of international awards.